MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 **Embedded**: Adaptive Cards are embedded, so there's nothing specific needed from the developer.

 **Actionable**: Loop components allow the user to take action to complete a flow within the component itself; beyond simply viewing information or opening a browser.
 If your Adaptive Card is a view-only experience, look for opportunities to make it actionable, as this is a core element to delight users.
-It's Ok to have a view-only Adaptive Card, but in that case, it must remain an Adaptive Card rather than become a Loop component.
+Ensure that an Adaptive Card with view-only experience doesn't change to a Loop component, in this case, it must remain an Adaptive Card only.

    > [!NOTE]
    > Certain user permissions or modes of your component might not be actionable, but the common cases must be actionable.

-   Examples of actionability might include approving an expense report, adding a comment, updating a date, dollar amount, or other data, and changing an assignment or status value.
+You can make your Adaptive Card actionable by including any of the following actions:

+* Approve an expense report
+* Add a comment
+* Update a date
+* Update price, such as dollar amount
+* Change an assignment or status value
+* Add or update data

 **Portable**: Adding the URL attribute as required in the developer guidance ensures that your component can be live-copied anywhere the Adaptive Card-based Loop component is supported.